COVID-19 University Updates

 University Reported Cases

-Pepperdine is aware of 32 reported cases of COVID-19 within the University community of students, faculty and staff.
+Since the beginning of the pandemic in spring 2020, Pepperdine has learned of 56 reported cases of COVID-19 within the University community of students, faculty and staff.
 These are individuals who reside in a variety of locations in the Los Angeles area and beyond.
 The University has received the reports of positive COVID-19 test results either through testing at Pepperdine's Student Health Center or self-reports of those tested elsewhere, or reports of presumed positive cases.

-- Sadly, the University also learned that a retired faculty member Professor Emeritus Wayne Strom passed away following complications from COVID-19.
+- Sadly, retired faculty member Professor Emeritus Wayne Strom passed away following complications from COVID-19.

-- Sadly, the University also learned that Caruso School of Law Professor James M. McGoldrick passed away following complications related to COVID-19.
+- Sadly, Caruso School of Law Professor James M. McGoldrick passed away following complications related to COVID-19.